NAV

 Rules

 A workflow can configure one or many rules.
-Each rule has a condition and one or more effects that happen when that condition evaluates to true.
-Conditions can be nested to achieve complicated if statements.
+Each rule has a condition; when that condition evaluates to true, one or more effects linked to that rule are triggered.
+Conditions can be nested to achieve complicated logical statements.

 Rules may pertain to either subjects or users.
-Rules have an evaluation order that can be set in the database if need be, and then rules can either be all evaluated or evaluated until the first true condition is reached.
+Rules have an evaluation order that can be set in the database if need be, and then rules can either be all evaluated, or evaluated until the first true condition is reached, or none evaluated.

 Conditions